 The presence of radiological contamination was confirmed during a preliminary survey performed in 1990-91, approximately 50 years after use by the MED for storage of material.
-There is no reliable method to determine the actual radiological contamination levels immediately after cessation of operations.
+A verification survey was performed in 1993 and found that all applicable guidelines for unrestricted use had been met.